-f) All games in a sanctioned tournament shall be officiated by registered officials of the SHA.
+f) All games in a sanctioned tournament shall be officiated by registered officials of Hockey Saskatchewan.
 Officials who officiate in non-sanctioned tournaments may be suspended.

-g) SHA Provincial Playoffs shall have preference over tournament play.
+g) Hockey Saskatchewan Provincial Playoffs shall have preference over tournament play.

-h) Should any team withdraw from a sanctioned tournament after its entry has been accepted, the team shall be reported to the SHA for disciplinary action if deemed necessary.
+h) Should any team withdraw from a sanctioned tournament after its entry has been accepted, the team shall be reported to Hockey Saskatchewan for disciplinary action if deemed necessary.

 i) The Tournament Discipline Committee shall have the right to impose any suspensions covering the balance of the tournament.
-All penalties involving suspensions must be reported by the Tournament Committee to the SHA Officer in Charge of Discipline.
+All penalties involving suspensions must be reported by the Tournament Committee to the Hockey Saskatchewan Officer in Charge of Discipline.

-j) Copies of all tournament game sheets are to be sent to the SHA General Manager, along with incidents that have not been dealt with by the Tournament Committee.
+j) Copies of all tournament game sheets are to be sent to the Hockey Saskatchewan General Manager, along with incidents that have not been dealt with by the Tournament Committee.
 Failure to comply with this regulation within 72 hours could result in cancellation of future tournament sanctions.
 Tournament Committees not submitting all game sheets shall be assessed a penalty of \$100.00.

-k) Any team, player, coach or manager of a registered team taking part in a non-sanctioned tournament may be suspended for one year.
+Any team, player, coach or manager of a registered team taking part in a non-sanctioned tournament may be suspended for one year.